chenshihfang/GOT/README.md

 |         | PiVOT-L       | 88.46 | 71.20 |   94.58   | 89.35 | 55.73 |
 |         | GOT-Edit      | 91.47 | 74.96 |   97.42   | 93.02 | 63.22 |

 Suc: Success Rate AUC
 Pr:  Precision AUC
 NPr: Normalise Precision AUC

-For GOT-10K and TrackingNet results, please check the public leaderboard on the evaluation websites for these two challenges under the entry named “Edit” or “GOT-Edit” for the results.
-The NfS results follow the evaluation method discussed in [https://github.com/visionml/pytracking/issues/400](https://github.com/visionml/pytracking/issues/400).
+For the GOT-10K and TrackingNet results, please refer to the public leaderboards on the official evaluation websites for both challenges under the entry named “Edit” or “GOT-Edit.”
+The NfS results follow the evaluation protocol described [here](https://github.com/visionml/pytracking/issues/400).

 - 💻 Code: More details will be updated soon.